 Reid was a reporter for newspapers in Maine and North Carolina before learning the science beat as a research news editor at North Carolina State University and joining the American Scientist editorial staff in 1990.
 She holds degrees in journalism, political science and public policy sciences from Syracuse and Duke.
 A member of the National Association of Science Writers, she has served on awards committees for the National Science Board and the American Institute of Physics.
-The first journalist to serve as Journalist in Residence at the Kavli Institute of Theoretical Physics at the University of California, Santa Barbara, she is a Fellow of the American Association for the Advancement of Science and an honorary member of Sigma Xi and the Society of Integrative and Comparative Biology.
-Internationally she serves on the Board of Directors of InquireFirst, which provides training for journalists across Latin America; the Advisory Board for the Science Journalism Forum; and the Advisory Committee for the 2022 World Conference of Science Journalists.
+She was the first journalist to serve as Journalist in Residence at the Kavli Institute of Theoretical Physics at the University of California, Santa Barbara.
+Honors include election as a Fellow of the American Association for the Advancement of Science and an honorary member of Sigma Xi and the Society of Integrative and Comparative Biology.
+Internationally she serves on the Board of Directors of InquireFirst, which provides training for journalists across Latin America.
+She has served on advisory committees for the Science Journalism Forum and the 2023 World Conference of Science Journalists (WCSJ).

 Reid co-organized the 2017 WCSJ and has worked with the CASW Board to launch the Science Journalism Initiative, a growing suite of programs that aim to increase the quality, diversity, and sustainability of science journalism.